 Similar questions will arise in many areas; you may have to address either photonics people (e.g. in laser companies or in scientific research) or people in certain application areas (often outside the photonic community), or possibly both.
-You need to think about what kind of people could realistically wants to purchase your products, what is of interest for them and what kind of information channels they are presumably using.
+You need to think about what kind of people could realistically want to purchase your products, what is of interest to them, and what kind of information channels they are presumably using.

 A single convincing message is always better than several weaker messages; do not hope that weak messages will at least work in combination.
 That is particularly true in cases where you have to anticipate a quite limited attention span.

-Of course, even the best message requires repetition in order to really sink in.
+Of course, even the best message requires repetition to really sink in.
 So publishing a single print ad will probably not help much.
 Try to make sure that people encounter your message again and again, ideally on different channels.
-Many will only then recognize your brand as part of the real world which seriously has to be considered in decisions.
+Many will only then recognize your brand as part of the real world, which seriously has to be considered in decisions.

-By the way, the required frequent repetition is one of the reasons why measuring the effectiveness of advertising is difficult: your first messages may not trigger direct action, but are nevertheless possibly very important to finally get the sale done, and should therefore not be regarded as useless.
+By the way, the required frequent repetition is one of the reasons why measuring the effectiveness of advertising is difficult: your first messages may not trigger direct action, but are nevertheless possibly essential to finally get the sale done, and should therefore not be regarded as useless.